NSkelsey/aaalm/README.md

 #### Placing devices in subnets
 By using observed vlan tags as a key - if the traffic contains them - it's simple to segment groups of IP addresses into their respective subnets.

-For each new vlan observed, any tagged traffic with a new `ip_src` address is recorded inside of the vlan's bucket.

 For more precise subnet grouping, the script in `merge/find_subnet.py` will compute a series of statistical tests to determine probable subnet groupings.
-TODO
+The script will modify `*.log` the files to improve the quality of subnet groupings if the default behavoir is insufficient.

-#### TODO Identifying routers
+#### Identifying routers

-Router identification works by tracking unique MACs inside of the `l2_header` and storing the set of `ip_src` addresses.
+Router identification works by tracking unique MACs inside of the `l2_header` and storing the set of `ip_src` addresses, then simply checking if these MACs are originating traffic with multiple source IP addresses.

-#### TODO Identifying gateways
+#### Identifying gateways

-Gateway identification works similiarly but, handles the special case where emitted traffic seems destined for `0.0.0.0/32`
+Gateway identification works similiarly but, denotes the special case where emitted traffic seems originates from a public IP address.